 Much of the castle has been renovated in 1920, but they have expertly preserved the look and feel of the castle.

 Head west on your final day to see a different part of the city.
 Further towards the mouth of the river, Belem is known for being the first part of Lisbon travelers by ship would see.

 So, start at the Belem Tower and the glorious beach view.
 If you truly want to go inside this marvel, Sundays are free entrance, so plan this day accordingly.

 Nextdoor and also without an entrance fee on Sunday mornings is the Jerónimos Monastery.
 It was built to celebrate Vasco da Gama’s successful voyage to India.
-Do visit this famous place as part of your 3 days in Lisbon trip.
+Do visit this famous place as part of your a Lisbon in 3 days trip.

 Once a small project, it became a much larger endeavour as the Portuguese discovered more and more land around the world.
 It grew into a celebration of all the voyages that occurred during the Age of Discovery.

 To truly understand how much of the world Portugal discovered for Europe, walk down to the Padrão dos Descobrimentos.

 As you approach, notice the statue is a ship’s bow from one angle, and a cross from another.